pd2afconverter/pd2afconverter.github.io/pages/development.md

 The development is planned in a stepwise manner with the following milestones.

-#### PD2AF Milestone #1 Basic - "Enhanced" version - Automatic
+#### PD2AF Milestone #1 Basic - “Enhanced” version - Automatic

 The first milestone version is designed to provide an accessible open-source code and an online service.
 Milestone 1 has minimal translation functionalities enhanced by the identification of active entities.
 This identification allows improving the conversation while taking into account the context - the connected events.
-In particular, cases of "hidden" inhibition can be identified and converted to the Activity Flow view.
+In particular, cases of “hidden” inhibition can be identified and converted to the Activity Flow view.

-After completing this step, a collection of PD-AF pairs of bricks can be initiated.
-In the future this collection of pairs will ensure stable conversion between the Process Description and Activity Flow languages in both directions.
+After completing this step, building a collection of PD-AF pairs of bricks can be initiated.
+In the future, this collection of pairs will ensure stable conversion between the Process Description and Activity Flow languages in both directions.

-#### PD2AF Milestone #2 Intermediate - "Adviser" version - Semi-automatic
+#### PD2AF Milestone #2 Intermediate - “Adviser” version - Semi-automatic

-For complex and extensive PD maps it will not be always possible to avoid keeping complexes in AF version.
+For complex and extensive PD maps it will not always be possible to avoid keeping complexes in AF version.
 For Milestone 2 we anticipate the development of a version that will not be completely automatic but will offer options for possible conversion of difficult modules.
 The user would be able to choose the most suitable option from a set.

-#### PD2AF Milestone #3 Advanced - "Informed guess" version - Automatic
+#### PD2AF Milestone #3 Advanced - “Informed guess” version - Automatic

-Milestone 3 aims to allow the algorithm making decision for difficult modules while taking into account information from selected pathway and protein-protein interaction databases.
-This "informed guess" functionality will allow minimising manual check for conversion of extensive maps.
+Milestone 3 aims to allow the algorithm to make a decision for difficult modules while taking into account information from selected pathway and protein-protein interaction databases.
+This “informed guess” functionality will allow minimising manual check for conversion of extensive maps.